Russia limits women’s access to abortion, citing demographic changes

 Konstantin Skorupsky, head of the Crimean Ministry of Health, was cited by Meduza as saying the heads of commercial clinics were urged to stop providing abortion services as a way of “doing their part to improve the demographic situation” on the occupied peninsula.

 Other private clinics in Russia have limited the provision of abortions too.
 Women are pushed instead to go to government clinics, where wait times are long.
-At these clinics, reports suggested, staff pressure patients to continue their pregnancies.
+At these clinics, reports suggest that staff pressure patients to continue their pregnancies.

 In some regions, government clinics hold anti-abortion “days of silence”, when the procedure is not performed.